It is crucial that when our children look into our eyes, regardless of the circumstances they are facing,

 We ended up having a wonderful time of cuddles, kisses, talking, listening with all the boys around the dinner table that night.

-As it stands, I don't know how to fix him, only love him and believe in him.
+don't know how to fix him, only love him and believe in him.
 Because I see the potential, the uniqueness, the strength, the sweet and kindhearted boy that he is, with a super clever brain.

 I know the reasons behind his reactions and this just makes me love him more.